Fayette County Health Department Immunization Clinics are held every Tuesday and Wednesday for children and adults.

 - Healthcare Professionals

-Vaccines are among the most sucessful and cost-effective public health tools available for preventing disease and death.
-They are not only help protect
+Vaccines are among the most successful and cost-effective public health tools available for preventing disease and death.
+They not only help protect

-Immunizations are given at 2 and 4 months, 6 months, 12 months, and 18 months of age.
+Immunizations are given at 2 months, 4 months, 6 months, 12 months, 18 months of age, kindergarten, 6th grade, and 12th grade.

 Vaccine preventable diseases are at an all-time low in the U.S. However, these diseases still exist and continued vaccination is necessary to protect